1. Before you apply to QCAT

 2. If your application is urgent

-QCAT usually considers applications for an interim order on an urgent basis.
-QCAT will always try to hear interim order applications quickly, which may involve disregarding formal processes if this is necessary and does not disadvantage or cause prejudice to any party.
+QCAT usually considers applications to stay a decision on an urgent basis.
+QCAT will always try to hear an application to stay a decision quickly, which may involve disregarding formal processes if this is necessary and does not disadvantage or cause prejudice to any party.

-Once received, QCAT will assess your interim order application for urgency.
+Once received, QCAT will assess your stay application for urgency.
 Your request will then be progressed to QCAT to be considered as a priority.

 If you file the application in hard copy or by post please note the urgency in the application or cover letter.